Certified in Financial Forensics (CFF)

 For those looking for an introduction to Forensic Accounting, the AICPA offers a Fundamentals of Forensic Accounting Certificate Program.
 This is an online self-study course open to everyone.
 It consists of 19 modules that cover various aspects of Forensic Accounting including the Forensic Accountant's role, the legal system, how to manage an engagement and obtain evidence, investigative techniques and how to prepare reports.
 Further information regarding the Fundamentals of Forensic Accounting Certificate Program can be obtained by visting the AICPA.

 Specialist in Investigative and Forensic Accounting (IFA)

-The Canadian Institute of Chartered Accountants (CICA) has established The Alliance for Excellence in Investigative and Forensic Accounting (Alliance) to encourage and recognize excellence in the provision of Financial Investigation, Forensic Accounting and Financial Litigation Support services by Chartered Accountants.
+Previously, the CICA established The Alliance for Excellence in Investigative and Forensic Accounting (Alliance) to encourage and recognize excellence in the provision of Financial Investigation, Forensic Accounting and Financial Litigation Support services by Chartered Accountants.

-The Forensic CPA Society was created to promote excellence in the area of forensic accounting.
+In addition, the Forensic CPA Society was created to promote excellence in the area of forensic accounting.
 They offer a certification in forensic accounting called the FCPA.
 This stands for Forensic Certified Public Accountant.
 This designation is open to CPAs and CAs as well as another country's CPA equivalent.
 More information about the FCPA can be obtained at the Forensic CPA Society web site.